rundis/lt-snippets/README.md

 ##Roadmap
-* Name placeholders(tabstops)
 * More keyboard friendly key conflict resolution
 * Feature to use common key prefix to allow easy setup of all snippet shortcuts ?
 * Configurable locations for snippet files
-* More flexible scoping with tags
 * pre/post code snippets ?
 * Variables with select values

 ##Version
+* 0.0.2 Support placeholders, escape html, prefer $lthome/settings/snippets to $lthome/snippets and a few other minor fixes.
+Some breaking changes.
+Pls see [Release notes](https://github.com/rundis/lt-snippets/releases/tag/0.0.2)
-0.0.1 Initial release with fairly usable features
+* 0.0.1 Initial release with fairly usable features

 ##License
 GPLv3 license, same as [Light Table](https://github.com/LightTable/LightTable).
 See LICENSE.md for the full text.